Dwight Eind

-Dwight Eind (born December 2, 1983, in Haarlem) is a Dutch footballer who played for Eerste Divisie club FC Omniworld during the 2005-2007 seasons.
+Dwight Eind (born December 2, 1983, in Haarlem) is a Dutch retired footballer who played for Eerste Divisie club FC Omniworld during the 2005-2007 seasons.

 Club career

 Eind played two seasons in the Dutch Eerste Divisie for Omniworld before joining Belgian side Dessel Sport.
 After returning to Holland, he played for amateur sides Sparta Nijkerk, Veensche Boys and Waterwijk and started working for the Almere municipality.